okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/android/integrationsteps.md

 </div>

 > **Note:** The email sent to the user has a **Verify Email Address** link that isn't yet supported.
 There are two recommended options to mitigate this limitation.
-See [Email link to verify email address does not work](/docs/guides/oie-embedded-sdk-limitations/main/#email-link-to-verify-email-address-not-working) for details.
+See [Email link to verify email address does not work](/docs/guides/oie-embedded-sdk-limitations/main/#the-email-link-to-verify-email-address-not-working) for details.

-### Step 7: User submits email verification code
+### Step: The user submits the email verification code

 The user receives the verification code in their email and submits it in the verify code form.
 Use [VerifyAuthenticationOptions](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/model/VerifyAuthenticatorOptions.java) to capture the code and send it to the `IDXAuthenticationWrapper.verifyAuthenticator()` method: